Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 Other times, I may want to work on soloing along with drum loops or with a drum and bass backing track.
 Or sometimes I will often choose a key to work in and just create a rhythm guitar loop with a loop pedal.
 Then I play a solo over it.
 I’ll just get some practice by doing some jamming, to work on some new soloing ideas.
 Much of it starts out with some improvisation but I will often come up with some ideas for solos for my own songs.

-The Importance of a Steady Practice Routine
+4. Remember the Importance of a Steady Practice Routine

 I think it’s important to have a steady practice routine for a number of reasons.
 First of all, you basically will want to cover a number of things with your various practice sessions.
 Having a set schedule will help to make sure that you are covering all of those things that you want to cover.